ShareFile

 Create an Information Request Using a Template (From the Information Request Creation Flow)

-1. In your project, navigate to the Requests tab.
+1. Open an existing project and go to the Requests tab.

 Your new information request will now use the same structured form and field definitions as the chosen template.